hackforla/website/README.md

 docker-compose up
 ```

-## Developing directly with Ruby / Jekyll
+## Option 2 of 2: Developing directly with Ruby / Jekyll

+Due to the difficulty of getting a consistent environment running, this method is
+*not recommended*, particularly for Windows users.

+Therefore, if Docker runs using the commands above,
+don't add clutter to your computer by installing ruby and jekyll separately.
+However, if you want to, then do the following.

 With `ruby` and `jekyll` installed locally, use the [`jekyll` CLI commands][jekyllcli] directly to build and serve the site: